 Online Learning - Visit Website

-The online Master of Science in Nursing-Family Nurse Practitioner program at Northeastern University equips licensed nurses with the skills to provide comprehensive, evidence-based healthcare.
-This hybrid program blends online coursework with two on-campus Clinical Intensive weekends, offering 720 hours of clinical experience.
-Graduates are prepared for national certification, ready to diagnose, treat, and manage illnesses across all life stages.
-With flexible scheduling, this program suits working professionals aiming to advance in primary care.
+Northeastern University's online Master of Science in Nursing-Family Nurse Practitioner program provides comprehensive healthcare training through a hybrid format blending online coursework with two on-campus Clinical Intensive weekends.
+The program offers 720 hours of clinical experience and prepares graduates for national certification to diagnose, treat, and manage illnesses across all life stages.
+With flexible scheduling and no entrance exam requirement, it suits working professionals advancing in primary care.

 • Hybrid online and on-campus format.